 Complications Of Norovirus Infection

 As vomiting and diarrhea are the predominant symptoms of a norovirus infection, severe dehydration is a common complication.
-Decreased urinary output, tearless crying, and dry mouth are a few severe signs of dehydration that warrant prompt medical attention (6).
+Decreased urinary output, tearless crying, dry mouth, and dizziness are a few severe signs of dehydration that warrant prompt medical attention (6).

 Treatment For Norovirus In Children

 Norovirus infection recedes on its own within two to three days with proper bed rest.
-However, since dehydration is inevitable, it is recommended you give your child plenty of fluids (6).
+However, since dehydration is inevitable, it is recommended you give your child plenty of fluids, especially oral rehydration solutions.
+(6).

 Avoid providing any fluids up to 30 minutes after a vomiting and diarrhea episode.
 Start with clear liquids such as water, oral rehydration solution (ORS), juices, broths, ice chips, or Jello-O. Gradually increase the quantity of liquids.
 If your child accepts fluids for 12 hours, gradually include soft and bland food into their diet (7).